sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 # ~2000 BC event (2200 - 1700 BC)

 This 500-year period is filled with extensive evidence from all domains, including history and physical markers.
-Along with accounts of mega-floods (Gun-Yu, Ogyges), prolonged flooding (Gun-Yu), and the Sun changing trajectory (Gun-Yu, Joshua), we can almost be certain there was an ECDO-like event during this period.
+Along with accounts of mega-floods (Gun-Yu, Ogyges), prolonged flooding (Gun-Yu), and the Sun changing trajectory (Gun-Yu, Joshua) corresponding with cataclysm markers across the globe, we can almost be certain there was an ECDO-like event during this period.

 This period in particular is a bit of a mess.
 I want to organize everything into a single timeline and establish temporal dependencies.
 Everything should line up.